Carnival Liberty Review, Day 2: The Perfect Sea Day

 The Venetian Theater has entrances on decks three, four, and five.
 We used the entrance on deck four for tonight’s show, meaning we weren’t on the floor, but we also weren’t in the nosebleed seats.

 The middle seemed just about right.
-Flick is a decent show that they first rolled out on Carnival Vista back in 2016 before it was introduced across the fleet.
+Flick is a decent show they first rolled out on Carnival Vista in 2016 before it was introduced across the fleet.

-Like most of the Playlist Productions, it’s a jukebox musical featuring a dozen or so musical numbers from various movies.
-It runs about 40 minutes and while they normally do two shows a night, they were only doing one because of reduced capacity on board, so the theater was fairly packed.
+Like most Playlist Productions, it’s a jukebox musical featuring a dozen musical numbers from various movies.
+It runs about 40 minutes, and while they normally do two shows a night, they were only doing one because of reduced capacity on board, so the theater was fairly packed.

 Tomorrow is Nassau, and even though we don’t have much planned aside from checking out the new Margaritaville, we still want to get a semi-early start to the day so we called it a night around 10:30… or at least that was the plan.

-But it was four hours from my last feeding time, so we went to get pizza, ran into people we knew, and wound up talking for about an hour before finally heading back to the stateroom.
+But it was four hours from my last feeding time, so we went to get pizza, ran into people we knew, and talked for about an hour before finally heading back to the stateroom.

 I don’t care if you’re stone-cold sober or have been working the Cheers! package extra hard, Carnival’s pizza always hits the spot, especially if you ask them for extra cheese.